I scream, you scream, we all scream from face cream.

 Both the comedic and real versions of the trope tend toward Unfortunate Implications

 since they support the idea that women must do these rituals to be beautiful enough, and aren't thin enough/light enough/pretty enough as they are.
 They also reinforce that women have to go after a goal for a type of beauty that is pretty much not realistically attainable, and definitely not for all body types.
+They also reinforce

 The salon version of these treatments is usually more of a Women's Mysteries